 Time: 1-hour 5-minutes

-Being a little different from the farms already mentioned, Brodhecker Farm is a livestock farm that has planted sunflowers to harvest black oil seeds.
+Being a little different from the type of sunflower field New Jersey is most commonly known for, Brodhecker Farm is a livestock farm that has planted sunflowers to harvest black oil seeds.
 The flower fields stretch on for miles and a ride on the red tractor allows you to see the entire farm.

 The real pleasure of visiting the farm is to purchase fresh produce like free-range chicken and farm-raised turkey for the holidays.